Tuber Store is NOW OPEN and will be re-stocked April 2023

 HOW Do I Plant Tubers?

-Tubers are best planted about 4" beneath the soil surface laying horizontally (on their side) with the eye facing up toward the surface.
+We plant tubers about 4" beneath the soil surface laying horizontally (on their side) with the eye facing up toward the surface.
 When planting multiple tubers we space them out 18-24".
-Although we've grown them as close as 14" to each other, in our experience they do noticeably better when given a bit more space - and the extra flowers they yield when they're happy more than compensates you for the extra space!
+Although we've grown them as close as 14" to each other, in our experience they do noticeably better when given a bit more room - and the extra flowers they yield when they're happy more than compensates you for the extra space!